 Don’t miss Part 1, where the Matkoma Family introduces themselves and gives tips for kitchen bliss.

-Top 3 must-haves for woodland outings
+Top 3 must-haves for a family outing in the woods

 - Fika!
 I don’t think we’ve ever been to the woods without fika.
 Also, remember to pack some treat you can dig out for the return trip, when the kids need extra energy for the walk back to the car and the journey home.